 Office Administrator, Finance

 Macy is here to keep us organized.
 She organizes staff and resources for various events including setting up cash handling, ticket sales and merchandise.
 She will track your conference registrations, payments and invoicing too!
 She prepares financial statements for the OFEA Board and serves as a main point of contact for the association.
-Macy and her husband enjoy their 2 young children, camping, horses and working on their farm.
+Macy enjoys her 2 young children, camping, horses and working on her farm.